 Samsung Pay was designed to be just as safe, if not safer, than regular contactless card payments.
 Samsung Pay uses Tokenisation, a Secure Environment and Samsung KNOX to keep your payment information safe.
 What does this mean?

 - Tokenisation.
 None of your personal bank information is stored on your Samsung device or the Samsung service.
 Instead, Samsung Pay uses Tokenisation to replace your sensitive payment information (such as the card number, expiration date, security code etc) with a device-specific token which acts as a stand-in value.

 - Secure Environment.
 A Secure Environment, sometimes referred to as a Trusted Execution Environment, refers to the physically segregated chip in the card that only allows access to highly sensitive operations such as fingerprint and payment information.
 Normal applications can't access the information in a Secure Environment.

 - Samsung KNOX.
 Samsung KNOX runs scans to determine whether or not your device is secure.
 Samsung KNOX can permanently disable Samsung Pay on a threatened device to protect your payment information.

 In addition to these features, you can use Samsung's "Find My Mobile" service to remotely lock or wipe your device if it is lost or stolen.
 This ensures that no one else can use your Samsung phone for contactless payments.
 Please note that this means that you'll have to register your cards again if you get a new phone, as no data will be stored in the application.

 If you're not with American Express, Citi and Westpac but are looking forward to using Samsung's contactless payment technology, keep checking finder for the latest information on which banks join the Samsung Pay ranks.
-If you don't use a Samsung device, you can use our Android Pay and Apple Pay guides to compare your options.
+If you don't use a Samsung device, you can use our Google Pay and Apple Pay guides to compare your options.